virgi1974/app_groopify/README.md

 **TESTING**

 I´m happy to be able to use gems I didn´t work with before, such as Factorygirl or Paperclip.
+The only time I couldn´t use TDD was with the Update/Destroy actions, wich I first implemented and later on I Unit tested, because I didn`t find rigth away the correct way to test them.
-I tested Models, Controllers and routes.
+I tested Models(validations & relationships), Controllers(methods & rendering/redirections) and routes.
 Next Gem I'd like to be used in a project like this would be Capybara, which I still don't use.

 **PAPERCLIP**